jrojas9206/workshop_pythonCV/section_2_objectsAndPackages/dataset/README.md

 # Datasets

-The link to the datasets that we will are the following!
+The links to the datasets are the following:

 - [Kaggle: Insurance Dataset](https://www.kaggle.com/datasets/mirichoi0218/insurance)